 With so much innovation going on and pushing further the boundaries of excellence, it’s hard to adopt a particular novelty to your business.
 How can you choose one and commit to testing and implementing it, when the next is already visible around the corner?
-Still, if a business does manage to successfully adopt an innovative technology to become more efficient, it’s really impressive.
+Still, if a business does manage to successfully adopt innovative technology in its workplace to become more efficient, it’s really impressive.
 If it works, it’s a success story to shout to the newspapers and tell the grandchildren about.

 Perhaps this is why, when it comes to technical innovation, the one we tend to consider the least is the one meant for managing your business, and particularly for HR.
 If it cannot fulfill the expectations of clients or boost productivity by 300%, or offer a product so new and edgy to make history, then what’s the point?